Jason5Lee/gradle-util-rs/README.md

     -V, --version    Print version information

 SUBCOMMANDS:
     chver       Change the gradle wrapper version
-    help       Print this message or the help of the given subcommand(s) set-new    Watch for the new Gradle project and set the gradle version
+    help        Print this message or the help of the given subcommand(s) set-new     Watch for the new Gradle project and set the gradle version template    Create project from the template
 ```

 ### `set-new`